bruno-garcia/cloudflare-dynamic-dns/README.md

 `grep CRON /var/log/syslog | tail`

-Now you can [configure Sentry to raise an alert](https://docs.sentry.io/product/alerts-notifications/) if no transactions named `dns-update` happen in the last N hours.
+Now you can [configure Sentry to raise an alert](https://docs.sentry.io/product/alerts-notifications/) if no transactions named `dynamic-dns` happen in the last N hours.

 ## Debugging